maddox/am2plex/README.md

 { "Jay Z": "JAY-Z" }
 ```

+Now, when the script runs, it will use your edited value to find that artist/album/track in your Plex library.

 #### Use the generated files to create mappings

 Copy the generated files to the `config` directory and rename them.
 Then edit their values to create mappings.